-You can opt to have email from known spam sources blocked so that it never appears in your mailbox.
+Email from known spam sources is blocked so that it never appears in your mailbox.
 This service uses published lists from a vendor to identify such mail, which is then blocked.
 Blocked mail is rejected and not accepted for delivery.
-This document explains how using the Do Not Spam List if you wish, but we do not recommend that.
+You can turn off use of the Do Not Spam List if you wish, but we do not recommend that.

 How the Do Not Spam List Works

-ITS has purchased the use of several spam-blocking lists for its Do Not Spam List service.
-You can use it for your
+ITS uses several spam-blocking lists for its Do Not Spam List service to reduce unwanted email for your

-Individual email: Turn it on for your personal mail to have all mail addressed to firstname.lastname@example.org (where youruniqname has been replaced with your own uniqname) checked against the list.
+Individual email: All mail addressed to email@example.com (where youruniqname has been replaced with your own uniqname) checked against the list.

-Group email: Turn it on for groups in the MCommunity Directory that you own to have all incoming mail addressed to those groups (in the form of firstname.lastname@example.org, where groupname has been replaced with the actual name of the group) checked against the list.
+Group email: Groups in the MCommunity Directory (with addresses in the form of firstname.lastname@example.org, where groupname has been replaced with the actual name of the group) checked against the list.